 Whether you’re hanging a picture, installing a shelf, measuring for some new flooring or measuring how your kids are growing, a tape measure is a must-have piece of DIY gear.
 Here are the three most important tips to keep in mind as you choose and use a tape measure:

 Tip#1: Understand How Tape Measures Work

 This seems simple enough, but there are tricks to the tape measure trade.
-First, never let the retractable end of the tape slam into the tape case full force.
+First, never let the retractable end of the tape slam into the tape case full force as it’s being retracted (if you can help it).
 Always ease the tape back into the case with your hands by restricting the spring pressure as the tape slides inwards.
 Your tape will last longer and stay more accurate if you eliminate all slamming.